ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

     }
 \end{imagefromfile}

-> At magnetic fields higher than the $i = 1$ IQHE, the stronger magnetic field provides more flux quanta and hence there are more vortices than there are electrons.
+> At magnetic fields higher than the $i = 1$ IQHE, the stronger magnetic field provides more [[flux quanta]] and hence there are more vortices than there are electrons.
 The Pauli principle is readily satisfied by placing one vortex onto each electron \[Fig. 14(a)\]—but there are more vortices available.
 The electron system can considerably reduce its electrostatic Coulomb energy by placing more vortices onto each electron \[Fig. 14(b)\].
 More vortices on an electron generate a bigger surrounding whirlpool, pushing further away all fellow electrons, thereby reducing the repulsive energy. \[...\]

-> Vortices are the expression of flux quanta in the 2D electron system, and each vortex can be thought of as having been created by a flux quantum.
-Conceptually, it is advantageous to represent the vortices simply by their "generators", the flux quanta themselves.
-Then the placement of vortices onto electrons becomes equivalent to the attachment of magnetic flux quanta to the carriers.
-Electrons plus flux quanta can be viewed as new entities, which have come to be called composite particles, CPs.
+> Vortices are the expression of [[flux quanta]] in the 2D electron system, and each vortex can be thought of as having been created by a [[flux quantum]].
+Conceptually, it is advantageous to represent the vortices simply by their "generators", the [[flux quanta]] themselves.
+Then the placement of vortices onto electrons becomes equivalent to the attachment of [[magnetic flux quanta]] to the carriers.
+Electrons plus [[flux quanta]] can be viewed as new entities, which have come to be called composite particles, CPs.

-> As these objects move through the liquid, the flux quanta act as an invisible shield against other electrons.
+> As these objects move through the liquid, the [[flux quanta]] act as an invisible shield against other electrons.
 Replacing the system of highly interacting electrons by a system of electrons with such a "guard ring" -- compliments of the magnetic field -- removes most of the electron-electron interaction from the problem and leads to composite particles which are almost void of mutual interactions.
-It is a minor miracle that such a transformation from a very complex many-particle problem of well-known objects (electrons in a magnetic field) to a much simpler single-particle problem of rather complex objects (electrons plus flux quanta) exists and that it was discovered.
+It is a minor miracle that such a transformation from a very complex many-particle problem of well-known objects (electrons in a magnetic field) to a much simpler single-particle problem of rather complex objects (electrons plus [[flux quanta]]) exists and that it was discovered.

 > CPs act differently from bare electrons.
-All of the external magnetic field has been incorporated into the particles via flux quantum attachment to the electrons.
+All of the external magnetic field has been incorporated into the particles via [[flux quantum]] attachment to the electrons.
 Therefore, from the perspective of CPs, the magnetic field has disappeared and they no longer are subject to it.
 They inhabit an apparently field-free 2D plane.
-Yet more importantly, the attached flux quanta change the character of the particles from fermions to bosons and back to fermions. \[...\]
+Yet more importantly, the attached [[flux quanta]] change the character of the particles from fermions to bosons and back to fermions. \[...\]

 \begin{imagefromfile}
     "file_name": "Stormer99-Fig16.jpg",